helloiamoliver/11ty-japan/posts/day-10-shirakawago.md

 It was good to see, although probably not one of my highlights of the trip so far!
 We then got back on the bus, and traveled another hour to Kanazawa.
-After a terrifying taxi ride through the city (apparently pedestrian crossings are just advisory), we arrived at the hotel, and had some downtime in the af ternoon.
+After a terrifying taxi ride through the city (apparently pedestrian crossings are just advisory), we arrived at the hotel, and had some downtime in the afternoon.

 ---